omartin2010/jetson-object-detection/README.md

     - [X] ~~Upload to blob~~
     - [X] ~~Save to temp file~~
 - [ ] Move cloud uploader to other class...?
+- [ ] Add code to protect from K4A failure - and recover without crashing... thing same as web scoring issue.
+See if that works

 Solved issues:
 - [X] ~~Make the robot work without web scoring and without crashing.~~